baranyeni/samba-mount/README.md

 ## OPTIONAL
 On Crontab below should be applied by the use of "sudo crontab -e".
 We use sudo to edit crontab in order to run our scripts as sudo (YES!
-This is the way run as sudo)
+This is the way of running our cronjob commands as sudo)

 ##### @reboot ./mount.sh >> mount.log 2>&1